Neur2SP: Neural Two-Stage Stochastic Programming: The Framework

 With the above variables we can define an approximation to EF as given in \cref{eq:relu_mip}.
-The objective function \eqref{eq:relu_obj} minimizes the cost of the first-stage decisions plus the expected cost of the second-stage cost approximation.
-Constraints \eqref{eq:relu_in}-\eqref{eq:relu_out} propagate a first-stage solution $x$ to the output of the neural network for each scenario.
+The objective function \eqref{eq:relu_obj} minimizes the sum of the cost of the first-stage decisions and the approximate cost of the second-stage value.
+Constraints \eqref{eq:relu_in}-\eqref{eq:relu_out} propagate a first-stage solution $\vect x$ to the output of the neural network for each scenario.
 Constraints \eqref{eq:relu_h_z}-\eqref{eq:relu_h_s} ensure the prediction of the neural network is respected.
 Constraint \eqref{eq:relu_x} ensures the feasibility of the first-stage solution.

-In this approximation, we introduce a number of additional variables and big-$M$ constraints.
+In this approximation, we introduce a number of additional variables and big-M constraints.
 Specifically, for a neural network with $H$ hidden units, we introduce $\Lambda \cdot H$ additional binary variables for $z_{j}^{m,\lambda}$.
 In addition, we introduce $2\cdot \Lambda \cdot H$ continuous variables for $\hat h_{j}^{m,\lambda}$ and $\check h_{j}^{m,\lambda}$.
 Lastly, we require an additional $\Lambda$ variables for the output of the network.
 Although the number of variables we introduce in this approximation is quite large, we hypothesize that the resulting MIP will be easier to solve than the extensive form, in particular, when the second-stage problem is nonlinear.
-In the remainder of the paper, we refer to the neural network embedded MIP given in \eqref{eq:relu_mip} as MIP-NN.
+In the remainder of the paper, we refer to the surrogate MIP given in \eqref{eq:relu_mip} as MIP-NN.